rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default LandingPage;
 {{< /highlight >}}

 After you have done so for the other pages, you should be able to start the application again.
 Now, when you click through the links in the Navigation component, the displayed page component should change accordingly to the URL.
-Note that the routes for the PasswordForget page and SignUp page are not used yet but will be defined somewhere else later on.
+Note that the routes for the PasswordForget page, PasswordChange page and SignUp page are not used yet but will be defined somewhere else later on.
 For now, you have successfully implemented the larger part of the routing for this application.

 {{% chapter_header "Firebase in React Setup" "react-firebase-setup" %}}